 After exiting the confined space, the time of exit should be noted on the entry permit.

-The Safety Watch is qualified in confined spaces rescue procedures and will be available immediately outside the confined space to provide emergency assistance if needed.
-The Safety Watch should be familiar with the structural design of the confined space.
-The Safety Watch is in constant communication with the worker inside the confined space and will:
+Rescue personnel who are qualified in confined spaces rescue procedures should be available immediately nearby the confined space to provide emergency assistance if needed.
+The rescue personnel should be familiar with the structural design of the confined space.

-Another worker qualified in confined spaces rescue procedures must be present outside the confined space before the first rescuer enters the confined space.
-Do not use the same air as the confined space workers you are rescuing.
-Wear SCBA (self contained breathing apparatus) or supplied air respirator with an escape bottle.
+Rescue personnel should not use the same air as the confined space workers they are rescuing.
+Wear SCBA (self-contained breathing apparatus) or supplied air respirator with an escape bottle where possible.

-Yes, appropriate training is extremely important to working safely in confined spaces.
+Yes, appropriate training is extremely important to working safely in confined spaces, as well as for attendant and rescue personnel.
 Hands-on training should be an essential part of the confined space training.

 Every worker that enters a confined space must be fully trained on the following: